 Stay inside Hwange National Park at Hwange Safari Lodge overlooking a waterhole.
 Includes game drive, meals and drinks.
 The largest and most prolific game reserve in Zimbabwe.
 Hwange is a few hours drive from Victoria Falls.
 It boasts a variety of landscapes and wildlife such as lion, elephant, giraffe, wildebeest and numerous bird species.

 Day 1 Transfer by road from Victoria Falls Hotel to Hwange National Park visiting en route the Painted Dogs Centre.
-Two nights at the Wilderness Davison's Camp or Little Makalolo Camp.
+Two nights at the Hwange Safari Lodge.
 Afternoon game drive.
 (D)

 Day 2 Morning and afternoon game drive.
 (B, L, D)